blakeparkinson/bb-marketing/README.md

 Home:
-* All images should stick to the sides on all screens sizes
+* All images should stick to the sides on all screens sizes (done)
-* Make triangles parallax, move in to screen on scroll and try to have them as they appear in the sketch file
+* Make triangles parallax, move in to screen on scroll and try to have them as they appear in the sketch file (need clarification)
-* Adding correct links everywhere
+* Adding correct links everywhere (done)
-* Some text seems to be way too close the edge of screen
+* Some text seems to be way too close the edge of screen (done)
-* Updated logos (see Sketch Files, would like to have them animate in row by row)
+* Updated logos (see Sketch Files, would like to have them animate in row by row) (need updated images)
-* Exceptional results (see updated copy in Sketch file)
+* Exceptional results (see updated copy in Sketch file) (done)

 Resources:
-* Images appear pixelated
+* Images appear pixelated (they are the provided svgs.nothing to do here)
 * Keyboard needs to scale down
 * add faint line